jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.014.png" width="100" />

-The inner command (the code block) is drawn as a *diamond*: it *executes* if the parent command executes.
+The inner command (the code block) is drawn as a *diamond:* it *executes* (if the parent command executes).

 A code block is *nameless*.
-It would not have any *lines* going towards it or away from it.
+It does not have any *lines* going towards it or away from it.

-A code block can also look like this:
+A code block might also look like this:

 <img src="images/1.%20Commands%20Main%20Concepts.015a.png" width="100" />